HightechSigns/todolist/README.md

 # The Reason for this Project
 To create a fully offline app that can also work online.
-I wanted to get better at IndexedDB and use some new UI/UX features I have learned.
+I wanted to get better at IndexedDB, redux, and use some new UI/UX features I have learned.

 # Getting Started with Todo List